I’m a huge fan of strategic planning, both professionally and personally.

-If you believe there’s a shortage, you’re right.
-It is likely what you will attract.
+If you believe there’s a shortage, you’re right; Unfortunately, it is likely what you will attract.

-On the contrary, if you believe there’s an abundance, you’re right.
+On the contrary, if you have an abundance mindset and believe there is always plenty, you’re right.
 It is likely what you will attract.

-You ever notice that when you are ready for something, it shows up?
+Have you ever noticed that when you are ready for something, it shows up?

-When you go through the planning process, you are both mentally preparing yourself, as well as, attracting what it is toward you.
+When you go through the planning process, you are mentally preparing yourself and attracting what it is toward you.
 This is the Law of Attraction coming into play here.